jccguimaraes/project-viewer-plus/README.md

 ## Introduction

 A community package for organizing groups of projects.
+Enjoy and contribute! 🌍

 *Key features*

 - Rewritten with [**Babel**][babel] and [**Etch**][etch];
-- A suite of automation tests for better stability and maintainability.
+- A suite of automation tests for better stability and maintainability;
+- Uses dock instead of panel.

 ## Configuration